 Time in Quebec City: 3 days

-Where to stay in Quebec City: There are many places to choose from in Quebec City, the most prestigious and unique being Le Chateau Frontenac – the most photographed hotel in the world and the Hotel de Glace (Ice Hotel), which you can only stay at during the winter, for obvious reasons!
-Or for a hostel try the Auberge Jeunesse LouLou’s Backpacker Hostel.
+Where to stay in Quebec City: There are many places to choose from in Quebec City, the most prestigious and unique being Le Chateau Frontenac – the most photographed hotel in the world.
+The Hotel de Glace (Ice Hotel), which you can only stay at during the winter, for obvious reasons!
+For a hostel try the Auberge Jeunesse LouLou’s Backpacker Hostel.

 If you end up having extra time on your itinerary, it’s worth extending your trip to see the east coast of Canada!
 Halifax and Cape Breton Island in Nova Scotia should be next on your list.